NOGOODS is a moving project space for performance, art and architecture – and discursive practice.

 bias: bodies in architectures and structures

-NOGOODS and bias began from our shared curiosity in the relationship between architecture, performance and the social body.
+NOGOODS and bias began from a shared curiosity in the relationship between architecture, performance and the social body.
 Architecture and performance are seemingly opposed by nature.
-While the former is perceived as static and the latter as moving we see them as being in constant exchange and negotiation, fluidly co-forming the social body.
+While the former is perceived as static and the latter as moving, we see them as being in constant exchange and negotiation, fluidly co-forming the social body.

 bias: bodies in architecture and structures as published two issues.